 Students will remain in the auditorium foyer and cafeteria from 7:45 a.m. until 8:00 a.m.
 At 8:00 a.m. students report to their assigned homerooms.
 Those students who have obligations to fulfill in another section of the building must secure a hall pass from their homeroom teacher.
-Students must finish beverages or food items (including gum or candy) in the cafeteria before beginning the school day.
+Students must finish beverages or food items before entering the building or locations.